CS-at-GA/APCSP-02-ImageManipulations/README.md

 This file contains several utility functions for working with `p5.Image` objects.
 As you've read, it is way faster to work with the `pixels` array of a `p5.Image` than to use the `get` and `set` methods, so much of the code here deals with managing that complexity.

-#### `fitToCanvas`, `duplicate`, `copyOfOriginal`
+#### `fitToCanvas`, `duplicate`

-These are all fairly straightforward and do not deal with the pixels array. `copyOfOriginal` is really just a wrapper method for `duplicate`.
+These are fairly straightforward and do not deal with `pixels`.

 #### `editOnSubsection`, and `createImageFrom`

-These functions also do not deal with the pixels array, but rather handle the editing of a subsection of the image (defined by the dragging of the mouse).
-Essentially, a new image is created from the selection, the edit is applied to that image, and then the pixels are copied via the [`copy`](https://p5js.org/reference/#/p5.Image/copy) function to `img`
+These functions also do not deal with the `pixels`, but rather handle the editing of a subsection of the image (defined by the dragging of the mouse).
+Essentially, a new image is created from the selection, the edit is applied to that image, and then the pixels are copied via the [`copy`](https://p5js.org/reference/#/p5.Image/copy) function to `sourceImage`

 #### `getSurroundingPixels`

-This is probably the most important function to creating advanced filters.
-The idea is that it returns all of the surrounding pixel information relative to a given pixel, (`x`,`y`), and at a given `depth`.
+**This is probably the most important function to creating advanced filters.** The idea is that it returns all of the surrounding pixel information relative to a given pixel, (`x`,`y`), and at a given `depth`.
 It _does not_ keep the structure of the pixels (that is, it is a 1D array, instead of a 2D array) and it lops off any pixels that would overrun the edge of the image.[^3] This should be sufficient for many algorithms that are, for instance, averaging the values of the surrounding pixels.
 Further, it should be noted that while it says "pixels" it is actually returning the four channels that make up a pixel.

 #### `getChannelsAt` and `writeColor`